 Remember that the translations to the letter can be quite strange as: I was Sad, I was Rude, I’m Sorry, Forgive me things like that. but the effect of the word in Japanese is quite different from the Portuguese translation.

-Article Summary - Sumimasen and Shitsurei - Gomen nasai e gomen ne - Formal ways to apologize - Other ways to apologize
+Table of Contents - Sumimasen and Shitsurei - Gomen nasai e gomen ne - Formal ways to apologize - Other ways to apologize

 Sumimasen and Shitsurei – Light Excuses